lhr-solar/BPS/README.md

     - cortex-debug

 ## Building
-When calling any of the following commands, make sure you are in the BeVolt folder.
+When calling any of the following commands, make sure you are in the top most level of the directory.

 Call ```make bsp_type``` to compile the release version of the code. ```bsp_type``` is the system you want to compile for.